 "We love the bench in the kitchen, the handles on the doors and cabinetry, the two brand-new toilets, and the shed in the back of the house," Brandon said.

 Along with making the house more comfortable for the Burns family, the work earlier this month helps bring the house up to building code.

 Brandon had one message for WWP and all of the volunteers.

 "Thank you so much for your involvement in my life, and my family's life," Brandon said.

 Brandon recently registered with WWP's Independence Program (IP).
-Through IP and the Long-Term Support Trust, WWP helps the most seriously wounded veterans.
+Through IP, WWP helps the most seriously wounded veterans.
 These are men and women who have suffered moderate-to-severe brain injuries, spinal cord injuries, or other neurological conditions.
 Wounded veterans' cognitive or physical challenges limit their opportunities to access resources in their communities.
 WWP provides individual plans for injured veterans that allow them to live life on their terms, and ensure care will be there, for life.
 In February alone, WWP's Independence Program helped more than 900 injured veterans and family members.